-I've gathered some of my favorite soups to share with you including my twist on Chicken Noodle Soup.
+We've gathered some of my favorite soups to share with you including a twist on chicken noodle soup.

-All parts of a butchered animal is used in the Caribbean.
+All parts of a butchered animal are used in the Caribbean.
 The meat, offal and other parts of the animal are prepared in sumptuous dishes to be enjoyed.
-Tripe for example is not only used to make soup but also to make Cook-up Rice (a Guyanese dish of rice cooked with meats, dried beans, coconut milk and fresh herbs).
+Tripe, for example, is not only used to make soup but also to make Cook-up Rice (a Guyanese dish of rice cooked with meats, dried beans, coconut milk, and fresh herbs).
 Some people even make a curry with tripe.